-There are linen/flax producers in other parts of the world which are characterised by different climatic conditions which are not as favourable to the growth of flax fibres.
-For example, flax plants that are grown in North Africa, where the climactic conditions are dry and hot.
+There are linen/flax producers in other parts of the world characterised by different climatic conditions that are not as favourable to the growth of flax fibres.
+For example, flax plants grown in North Africa produce a shorter thread, where the climactic conditions are dry and hot.

 Regulated Quality Controls

-MASTERS OF LINEN®.
 MASTERS OF LINEN® is a registered mark and sign of excellence for linen 100% Made in EUROPE, from field to yarn to fabric.
-By purchasing fabrics with this mark of quality consumers are not only receiving the highest quality linen fabric on the market, but they are also supporting sustainable production, respect for the environment, social ethics, and excellence in innovation.
+By purchasing fabrics with this mark of quality, consumers are not only receiving the highest quality linen fabric on the market, but they are also supporting sustainable production, respect for the environment, social ethics, and excellence in innovation.

-Belgian Linen is widely regarded as the highest quality linen fabric in the world.
+Belgian Linen is widely regarded as the highest quality linen fabric globally.
 Linen fabrics carrying the Belgian linen quality label contain a minimum of 85% European flax fibre and are woven in Belgium.